Google Debuts Third-Gen AI for Turning Product Photos into 3D Shopping Models

 Google has introduced a generative AI breakthrough that transforms flat product photos into interactive 3D shopping experiences.
 Built on Veo, the company’s advanced video generation model, this third-generation approach can produce high-fidelity, 360° spins of products from minimal image input.
 The technology is already live on Google Shopping, powering dynamic views of items such as shoes, furniture, and electronics.

 Previous iterations relied on Neural Radiance Fields (NeRFs) and view-conditioned diffusion models, which required more images and complex pose estimation.
-These methods faced challenges with thin or detailed objects like sandals and heels.
-Veo simplifies this by using a curated dataset of synthetic 3D assets and learning to generate realistic video views conditioned on product images, capturing nuanced material and lighting effects.
+These methods struggled with thin or detailed objects like sandals and heels.
+Veo simplifies this process by using a curated dataset of synthetic 3D assets and learning to generate realistic video views based on product images, effectively capturing nuanced material and lighting effects.

-3D is a fundamental ingredient in spatial computing experiences, but as a new medium for most brands, creating 3D assets can be time-consuming and expensive.
-Google’s use of generative AI to transform existing assets—like video—into shoppable 3D renderings is the kind of breakthrough that can help more brands enter this next wave of computing.
+3D is a fundamental component of spatial computing experiences, yet for many brands, creating 3D assets remains time-consuming and costly.
+Google’s use of generative AI to transform existing assets, like video, into shoppable 3D renderings represents a breakthrough that can enable more brands to participate in this next wave of computing.

 Source: Google Research Blog